tiwong/tiwong.github.io/maths.md

 ### Papers

+2. [Biases in prime factorizations and Liouville functions for arithmetic progressions](https://arxiv.org/abs/1704.07979), (with P. Humphries and S. Shekatkar).
+To appear in JTNB.
+[Latest](ParityFinal.pdf)

 1. [On smoothing singularities of elliptic orbital integrals on GL(n) and Beyond Endoscopy](https://arxiv.org/abs/1608.05938), (with O.E.
 Gonzalez, C.H.
 Kwan, S.J.
 Miller, R. Van Peski).
-To appear in Journal of Number Theory.
+Journal of Number Theory, 183C (2018) pp. 407-427.

-### Past teaching:
+### Some past teaching:

 I organized the <a href="langlands">Langlands Program Seminar</a> at the CUNY GC from 2014–2016.
 Find the notes <a href="Langlands learning notes.pdf">here</a>.